Note Management

 Periodic Review - Diary

-The creation method for has been introduced in detail earlier, so I won't repeat it here.
+The creation method for Diary has been introduced in detail earlier, so I won't repeat it here.

 From an information type perspective, diaries are "Log" type raw records, while weekly review and monthly review are "Exp" type experience refinements.
 Putting them in the same module also conveys a philosophy: recording and reflection form a complete closed loop.
 You can only keep diaries without reviewing, or only do reviews without keeping diaries, but when you combine both, "Log" in diaries has the opportunity to be refined into "Exp" in reviews, forming higher-density personal insights.